ElementTech/terracove/README.md

 ```

 ## Quickstart
+> Note that you must have terraform/terragrunt binaries installed on your machine

 > The [examples](./examples) directory contains **4 modules**.
 2 of them are [terraform](./examples/terraform) and 2 are [terragrunt](./examples/terragrunt).
 >